enpaul/peewee-plus/README.md

   [fork the repository](https://docs.github.com/en/enterprise/2.20/user/github/getting-started-with-github/fork-a-repo)
   and [open a pull request](https://github.com/enpaul/peewee-plus/compare).

-Developing this project requires at least [Python 3.7](https://www.python.org/downloads/) and at least [Poetry 1.0](https://python-poetry.org/docs/#installation).
+Developing this project requires [Python 3.10](https://www.python.org/downloads/) or later and [Poetry 1.2](https://python-poetry.org/docs/#installation) or later.
 GNU Make can optionally be used to quickly setup a local development environment, but this is not required.